ngocle03/Restaurant-tips-analysis/README.md

 # 🍽️ Restaurant Tips Analysis

 ## 📖 Project Description
-This project aims to use the **restaurant tips dataset** to practice creating composition plots and visualizations.
+This project uses the **restaurant tips dataset** to practice creating composition plots and visualizations.
+The analysis explores how different factors (such as gender, smoking status, day of the week and time of day) relate to tipping behavior in restaurants.
-We will examine the relationship between different variables and the tips given.

-The dataset consists of information from **244 restaurant bills**, collected in the **US in 1987**.
-It includes details about the tips given to restaurant staff, such as the total bill, tip amount, gender of the person paying, smoking status, day of the week, time of day, and party size.

 ## 📊 Dataset
 - **Source**: https://raw.githubusercontent.com/RusAbk/sca_datasets/main/tips.csv